 - Stage 3 or moderate: In this stage, there are various deep implants, potentially with cysts on the ovaries and thick areas of scar tissue called adhesions.

 - Stage 4 or severe: In this stage, there are widespread implants that may be deep with dense adhesions and large cysts on one or both ovaries.

 Deeply infiltrative endometriosis is rare, affecting around 1% of women of reproductive age.
-It is an aggressive form of endometriosis where the endometrial tissues invade organs inside the pelvis, abdomen, and other areas, including:
+It is an aggressive form of endometriosis where the endometrial-like tissues invade organs inside the pelvis, abdomen, and other areas, including:

 - fallopian tubes

 With endometriosis, a person’s disease stage does not always match their pain levels.
 For example, a person may have few adhesions but unbearable cramping pain.
 A person could also have severe deeply infiltrative endometriosis and minimal symptoms.

 Symptoms also depend on the area of the body that endometriosis affects.
 Lesions associated with deeply infiltrative endometriosis often affect regions that are rich in nerve fibers, causing severe irritation and pain.

 They may also experience pain with sexual intercourse and generalized pelvic pain.
 This pain may be chronic or only happen at certain times during the menstrual cycle.